KENYA | UNIVERSITY SCHOLARS | BACKGROUND

 KENYA | UNIVERSITY SCHOLARS | FUTURE

-Just1Life aims to support our gifted scholars throughout their university education, and works closely with a mentor/social worker (on the ground in Kenya) who assists our students and helps them develop their further career.
+Just1Life aims to support our thirty gifted scholars throughout their university education, and works closely with a mentor/social worker (on the ground in Kenya) who assists our students on a day-to-day basis and will help them develop their further career.
 The Kenya Scholarship Scheme operates with the essential cooperation and support from two Nairobi-based barristers, Paras Shah and Nadeem Ahmed, who nurture contacts with schools and educators across Kenya and allow Just1Life to choose the scholars most suitable for the Scholarship Scheme.
 Just1Life is actively seeking to expand its program in the future, to be able to support additional deserving students in their university education.

 PURITY SAWE | SCHOLAR PROFILE

 Purity is a student from the Vanessa Grant School and is currently in her second year of a BSc in Electrical and Control Engineering at Egerton University, with dreams of becoming an electrical engineer in the future.

 ‘I am the first girl in the family to join university after receiving a government bursary for my first year, but I did not have the funds to continue after my first semester.
 Having been awarded the Just1Life scholarship means I can now concentrate on my studies with no more financial worries.
 Your immense support and generosity inspire me to give back to my community in days to come’.

 Patrick came to Just 1 Life through the Starehe Boys Centre and School and is currently in his first year of a BA in Law at Nairobi University.
 He is the 8th child in a family of 11 children, raised by a single mother.

 ‘I would never dream of a better platform to unlock the potential that lies within me than the one provided by Just1Life.